 redBus makes it convenient to book TBS bus online tickets on the go, without needing to stand in long queues at the station itself.
 While the TBS online portal allows travelers to book tickets, redBus offers additional perks including great discounts and seat selection options on online bus bookings.

 Getting to Terminal Bersepadu Selatan (TBS) from within Kuala Lumpur

 TBS is 14.1 kilometres away from Kuala Lumpur’s city centre, via the fastest route by car.
 Travelers will find TBS easily accessible both from Middle Ring Road 2 and the Besraya Expressway.
 This is one of the best-connected bus terminals in Malaysia.
 Travellers going to TBS from the city centre can use the following routes:

-If you’ve purchased your TBS bus tickets on redBus, ensure that you’ve checked what platform you need to be at.
+If you’ve booked your tickets on redBus for a bus to TBS online bus tickets, ensure that you’ve checked what platform you need to be at.
 It is always advised to arrive at the terminal, with your TBS tickets in hand, at least half an hour before your bus departs.
 This is especially important for first-time visitors who are unfamiliar with TBS.

 Traveling by Bus To and From Kuala Lumpur

 Traveling by bus to and from Kuala Lumpur is an economical option that doesn’t sacrifice safety or comfort.
 Kuala Lumpur and Malaysia, in general, are superbly scenic, and the best way to enjoy the view is on board a bus.

 The vastly-integrated road transport system in Malaysia makes every little cornet and hamlet accessible.
 Depending on your budget and travel needs, you’ll be able to select the right bus operator, amenities, and routes– something you can’t do in other modes of transport.